priyankaramw/CurrencyConverterSwiftUI/README.md

 About:

-•  This application has been made for Rakuten Viki as an assignment by Sasith Priyankara.
+•  This application has been made as a sample app for testing purposes by Sasith Priyankara.

 Functionality: